ksalazar3/ASHE/index.md

 <br>

 Space vs. Place (Agnew, 2010)
-- Racial inequality and white privilege are not simply reflected in "space"
+- Racial inequality is not simply reflected in "space"
-  - Space as a location on a surface where things "just happen"
+  - Space as a location where things "just happen"
 - Rather, racialized and discriminatory practices are enacted through the use of place
   - Place as the geographical context for the "mediation" of social, racial, and economic processes